florenciacaromartinez/Bio2Py/README.md

 Args:
 - influent_type: Specify whether the influent is constant ('constant') or variable ('variable') over time.
-Args:
-- influent_type: Specify whether the influent is constant ('constant') or variable ('variable') over time.

 - influent:
     - If the influent type is constant (DataFrame):